wyndhblb/fvec/README.md

 I do NOT recommend this style for really high velocity distinct time series (aka data that is coming in at less then 1 sec intervals, every second, all the time).
 For such things I recommend cadent (https://github.com/wyndhblb/cadent).

-This formalism, which is based on Cassandra's and Redis' nice set<stuff>, list<stuff>, maps<stuff, stuff> atomic insert/update/delete mechanics.

 ## To Generate